 which this partition or subpartition belongs was checked.

-using these storage engines, this value is always
+this column is always

 CHECKSUM: The checksum value, if any;